mojaloop/mojaloop-specification/fspiop-api/documents/Tracing v1.0.md

 <br/>
 4.1.5. **FSP1** receives the fulfil response responding with an `HTTP 200`, and completes the transfer.

 #### 4.2.
-Transfer request being sent or processed by FSPs (FSP1 and FSP2) who support forwarding unmodified trace headers on callback request
+Transfer request with FSPs supporting trace header forwarding

 This will example will result in a single end-to-end trace graph including the **POST /transfers** and **PUT /transfers** leg of the transfer process being joined centrally by the **Mojaloop Switch**:
 > 4.2.a. **FSP1** to **FSP2** being routed through a **Mojaloop Switch** (_vendor-name_ identified by `moja`) for a  **POST /transfers**<br/>